kxk302/irods/README.md

 To view the created image:
 > sudo docker images -f "reference=irods"

-To run a container (mapping Postgres and iRODS ports):
+To run a container (while mapping Postgres and iRODS ports to host machine):
 > sudo docker run -p 5432:5432 -p 1247:1247 irods:versionNumber

 To get the name of the running irods container: